-Presence of others: All participants filled out the questionnaire in a laboratory.
-Participants who were randomly assigned to the experimental group did so with another person present in the room.
-Participants in the experimental group were welcomed by an experimenter who introduced them to the set-up of the study and stayed in the room while the participant filled out the questionnaire.
+questionnaire.
 The experimenter was asked to behave quietly without watching the computer screen of the participant, to create a cooperative atmosphere and to hand a show-up fee to the participant after he or she completed the questionnaire.
 Participants in the control group were shown to the room by the secretary and filled out the questionnaire with no other person present.
-The participants were paid the show-up fee by the secretary after they completed the questionnaire.
+The participants were paid the show-up fee in cash by the secretary after they completed the questionnaire.

-Incentives: All participants received a monetary show-up fee of EUR 10 after completing the questionnaire.
+Incentives: All participants received a monetary show-up fee of EUR 10 in cash after completing the questionnaire.
 As we do not vary incentivizing in this study, we are not able to test the effect of incentives.